sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 [ACCORDION-BEGIN [Step 3: ](Create Python virtual environment)]

-Python virtual environment helps you install Python packages inside a sandbox like environment such that you maintain required versions of the packages for your project.
+The virtual Python environment helps you install Python packages inside a sandbox-like environment.
+You use the environment to maintain required versions of the packages for your project.

-Create and activate virtual environment using the following snippet on your terminal.
-The keyword `sap_cv_env` is name of your environment.
+Create and activate a virtual Python environment using the following snippet.
+Note, `sap_cv_env` is the name of your environment.

 ```BASH
 $ python -m venv sap_cv_env
 $ source sap_cv_env/bin/activate
 ```

-You may check which python is used by your virtual environment by running the following snippet.
+Check which Python is used by your virtual environment by running the following snippet.

 ```Shell
 $ which python